School Library Media Update

 May 13, 2004

 - The Maryland State Department of Education (MSDE) will work this summer to update and revise the Maryland School Library Media Learning Outcomes.
 The intention is to align the outcomes with the new Maryland Voluntary State Curriculum (VSC), converting them into Library Media Content Standards, using the same language and format as the VSC.
+You can find many custom term papers that are shown to be a professional summary on an entire list of topics, including the most rare ones.

 - The School Library Media Fact Book, 2002 - 2003 was distributed to local school systems at the last School Library Media Administrators' Briefing on March 30, 2004.
 The new Annual Report was completed online by the 24 school systems from April 1 to May 11, 2004.
 Information is collected from all 24 local school systems at the central office level and from every eligible school within each system.
 The data will now be analyzed for the 2003-2004 publication.